BetterDiscord/docs/docs/plugins/basics/ui.md

 ### buildSettingItem & buildSettingsPanel

-This are covered in the [previous guide](./settings.md) in the section going over how to build a settings menu!
+These are covered in the [previous guide](./settings.md) in the section going over how to build a settings menu!

 ### createTooltip